 Bruce Linser is a freelance director, actor, singer, teacher, and coach.
-He has performed across the country in plays, musicals, and his own cabaret shows which include songs from the Great American Songbook as well as selections from Broadway shows.
-He is currently an adjunct professor of theatre at Florida Atlantic University and Lynn University, and the Manager of the Palm Beach Dramaworkshop committed to the development of new plays.
+He has performed across the country in plays, musicals, and his own cabaret shows which include the Great American Songbook as well as selections from Broadway shows.
+He teaches acting, directing, and musical theatre performance at Florida Atlantic University and Lynn University, and is the Manager of The Dramaworkshop at Palm Beach Dramaworks committed to the development of new plays.

 >>> Bruce is honored to receive a Carbonell Award nomination for Best Director of a Musical for Woody Guthrie's American Song at Palm Beach Dramaworks.
 The show also received nominations for Best Musical Direction, Best Ensemble, and Best Musical.

 >>> Bruce is honored to be the recipient of the 2017-2018 Silver Palm Award for Outstanding Performance in The Drowsy Chaperone at the Wick Theatre and for Outstanding Direction of Woody Guthrie's American Song at Palm Beach Dramaworks.

 >>> Bruce directs The Spitfire Grill at Palm Beach Dramaworks February 1-24, 2019.